TimoTielens/docker-compose/README.md

 # docker-compose
-Docker compose files that I am using privatally.
+Docker compose files that I am using privately.
 But hey feel free to use them :)